About

-I have a fascination with pseudoarchaeology and so-called “alternative” archaeology and what it is that drives people to believe in this and other pseudoscientific notions, so I also find it interesting and, perhaps, necessary to write about these topics with an intent on clarifying and exposing them for the poor science that they are.
+I also have a fascination with fringe, fantastic, and fraudulent archaeology and what it is that drives people to believe in this and other pseudoscientific notions.
+In this modern age of “alternative facts” and a deliberate blurring of science by those that would seek to profit or gain from the obfuscation, I find it necessary to write about these topics with an intent on clarifying and exposing them for the poor science that they are.

 What is A Hot Cup of Joe?